 Highlights of the show include an award-winning immersive digital sculpture commissioned as part of the exhibition.
 Media artist Refik Anadol developed a digital installation using Çatalhöyük Research Project’s archive, which consists of 2.8 million data records tied to 250,000 finds.
 By employing machine learning algorithms to sort relations among these records, Anadol transforms this knowledge into an immersive media installation that transcends research, archaeology, art, and technology.

-This exhibition is organised by Koç University’s Research Center for Anatolian Civilizations (ANAMED), managed by Şeyda Çetin, and curated by Duygu Tarkan, with contributions from Ian Hodder and other Çatalhöyük Research Project team members.
+This exhibition is organised by Koç University’s Research Center for Anatolian Civilizations (ANAMED), curated by Duygu Tarkan, who is a veteran archaeologist from Çatalhöyük and managed by Şeyda Çetin, with the contributions of the excavation director Ian Hodder and researchers from the Çatalhöyük Research Project.
 The exhibition is designed by PATTU Architecture with the support of Yapı Kredi Bank.

 Parallel Event: 20–24 November 2018 | Experience Çatalhöyük Trough Virtual Reality

 The Virtual Reality (VR) project presents an immersive recreation of the Çatalhöyük settlement.
 Equipped with VR headsets, visitors will be transported back into a Çatalhöyük building to observe life 9,000 years ago.
 Visitors will enter the Neolithic period, walk around the mud-brick houses of Çatalhöyük, virtually ‘pick up’ objects from the floor, witness the honeycomb-like architectural style from the rooftops, and see the landscape of the Konya plain.